Crisis Communications Plan: How-To Guide

 A typical holding statement will establish that the company realises something has happened, assures the public and stakeholders the necessary steps are being taken to resolve the crisis and also outlines the preferred communication method for updates, whether it be social media channels or the company website.

-Act swiftly and show compassion
+Act swiftly and show empathy

 The main objective of a crisis communication plan should be to put others first and show compassion, but without admitting liability.
 This is where your company’s legal team should be included in the decision making when preparing for and addressing a crisis.